Equivariant toric geometry and Euler-Maclaurin formulae: Equivariant characteristic classes of toric varieties.

 \subsection{Equivariant Hirzebruch and Todd characteristic classes of simplicial toric varieties}

-The previously mentioned formulae of Section \ref{necl} for the Todd class and Hirzebruch classes of quasi-projective simplicial toric varieties hold with the same proofs (up to some small modifications, as explained below) for the equivariant versions of these characteristic classes, compare also with \cite{EG}[Rem.4.3].
-A different proof of all these results, independent of the equivariant version of the Lefschetz-Riemann-Roch from \cite{EG}[Thm.3.1 and Rem.4.3], will be given in Section \ref{reprloc} via localization at the torus fixed points.
-Nevertheless, the approach of this section is useful to derive global expressions for the equivariant characteristic classes of interest, which will then be localized.
+The previously mentioned formulae of Subsection \ref{necl} for the Todd class and Hirzebruch classes of a simplicial toric variety hold with the same proofs (up to some small modifications, as explained below) for the equivariant versions of these characteristic classes, compare also with \cite{EG}[Rem.4.3]. {\it Different proofs of all these results}, independent of the equivariant version of the Lefschetz-Riemann-Roch from \cite{EG}[Thm.3.1 and Rem.4.3], will be given in Subsection \ref{reprloc} via localization at the torus fixed points.
+Nevertheless, the approach of this subsection is useful to derive global expressions for the equivariant characteristic classes of interest, which will then be localized.
+The equivariant version of the Lefschetz-Riemann-Roch of Edidin-Graham \cite{EG}[Thm.3.1 and Rem.4.3] in the context of the Cox construction should be seen as a counterpart to the corresponding Lefschetz-Riemann-Roch Theorem of Baum-Fulton-Quart \cite{BFQ} in the context of an action by a finite group $G$, see especially \cite{BFQ}[Section 4] for the calculation of the Todd class $td_*(X/G)$ of a corresponding quotient variety $X/G$.
+These methods have also been used in \cite{CMSS} for the calculation of the Hirzbruch classes of such a quotient variety $X/G$ for $G$ finite.\\

-Let $X:=X_\Sig$ be a simplicial quasi-projective toric variety associated to a fan $\Sig$ of full-dimensional convex support, e.g., $X=X_P$ is the semi-projective simplicial toric variety corresponding to a simple full-dimensional lattice polyhedron $P \subset M_\bR$.
+Let $X:=X_\Sig$ be a simplicial toric variety associated to a fan $\Sig$ of full-dimensional convex support, e.g., $X=X_P$ is the semi-projective simplicial toric variety corresponding to a simple full-dimensional lattice polyhedron $P \subset M_\bR$.
 This includes the cases of full-dimensional simple lattice polytopes, as well as full-dimensional rational pointed polyhedral cones.
-The assumption that $\Sig$ is of full-dimensional convex support implies that $X$ contains no torus factors, so we can use the Cox construction as described in Section \ref{Cox}.
+The assumption that $\Sig$ is of full-dimensional convex support implies that $X$ contains no torus factors, so we can use the Cox construction as described in Subsection \ref{Cox}.
 Moreover, this allows us to make use of Remark \ref{reminj}.